payzeio/laravel-payze/README.md

 ### Pay with a Saved Card

-You can pay with saved card token anytime without customer's interaction.
+You can pay with a saved card token anytime without customer interaction.

 Card tokens can be accessed by [PayzeCardToken](src/Models/PayzeCardToken.php) model or [cards relationship](#cards-relationship).
 Filter tokens by active status (with [`active()` scope](#active-scope))